Anton del Rosario

-Anton Edward Quimson del Rosario (born 23 December 1981) is an American-born Filipino footballer who plays as a right back or centre-back for Maharlika Manila, of which he is also a co-founder and co-owner.
-He represented the Philippines national team from 2004 to 2018.
+Anton Edward Quimson del Rosario (born 23 December 1981) is a former professional footballer who last played as a right back or centre-back for Maharlika Manila, of which he is also a co-founder and co-owner.
+Born in the United States, he represented the Philippines national team from 2004 to 2018.

 Youth and college

 Since the age six, Del Rosario has had a passion for football which his older brother and his parents were influential figures.
 He then played for a local team in the Hillsborough, California.
 He eventually played football at Burlingame High School for four years and was part of the varsity team which was the first CCS Champion Team at the school.
 In 2004 that Varsity CCS Champion Team of 1996-1997 was inducted into the Burlingame High School Athletic Hall of Fame, which his older brother was also a part of.

 After high school, he continued his passion and played football in Burlingame, playing two years of football at Skyline College and then two years at Notre Dame de Namur University.